-You can make an excellent zucchini lasagna by replacing the traditional noodles with grilled zucchini slices.
+You can make an amazing zucchini lasagna by replacing the noodles with grilled zucchini slices.
+The delicious result has all the wonderful flavors we love in traditional lasagna.

 Ingredients